Jane Powell: Personal life

 On November 5, 1949, Powell married former figure skater Gearhardt Anthony Steffen.
-Her first child, Gearhardt Steffen III, was born July 21, 1951.
-Powell's second child, Suzanne Ilene Steffen, was born on November 21, 1952.
-Powell began an affair with Gene Nelson, her co-star in Three Sailors and a Girl.
-Powell and Nelson divorced their spouses with plans to wed, but Nelson backed out after his divorce.
-Powell and Steffen divorced in August 1953.
+The union produced two children, Gearhardt III (born July 21, 1951) and Suzanne Ilene (born November 21, 1952).
+In 1953, Powell began an affair with Gene Nelson, her married co-star in Three Sailors and a Girl.
+Powell and Nelson planned to marry after divorcing their spouses, but after divorcing his wife, Nelson backed out of marrying Powell.

-Powell married automobile executive Patrick W. Nerney on November 8, 1954, in Ojai, California.
-Their daughter, Lindsay Averill Nerney, was born on February 1, 1956.
+Powell married car dealer Patrick W. Nerney on November 8, 1954.
+Their daughter, Lindsay Averill, was born on February 1, 1956.
 Powell and Nerney divorced in May 1963.

+In 1965, Powell married Hollywood publicist and manager Jim Fitzgerald, who managed her career.
+They divorced in 1975.
+She married David Stellar Parlour in 1978 and divorced him in 1981.

-Powell married and divorced twice more before falling for former child-star Dickie Moore in 1982 and marrying him six years later.
-Following the death of her husband in 2015, Powell sold their Manhattan apartment and relocated permanently to their second home in Wilton, Connecticut.
-Powell died of natural causes in Wilton on September 16, 2021, at the age of 92.
+Powell married former child star Dickie Moore in 1988.
+After Moore died in 2015, Powell moved to their home in Wilton, Connecticut, where she died of natural causes on September 16, 2021, at the age of 92.